-I am always happy to take orders for custom made items.
-However, there are limits to what I can make, and custom orders do take time to manufacture, but they usually cost no more than a stock strap.
+I am always happy to take orders for custom made items, such as non-standard length straps or gold buckles.
+There are limits to what I can make, and custom orders do take time to manufacture, but they usually cost no more than a stock strap of the same specification.

 Limits: Please bear in mind that I can't make just any design that you can think of.
-To cut out parts from leather skins I need to have special tools, shaped cutters called a press knives, for every part.
-Press knives are made in hardened steel with knife sharp cutting edges and are pressed through the leather using a powerful hydraulic press, in principle like a pastry cutter is used to cut out shapes from flat sheets of pastry.
+To cut out parts from leather skins I need to have special tools, shaped hardened steel cutters called a press knives, for every part.
 For more detail about this and how my straps are made, see Cutter Limitations.
-I have cutters to make the designs of watch straps shown on the various pages of this web site.
-If you can come up with something that utilises the cutters that make these designs, all well and good.
-If you want something that I don't have a cutter for, then I won't be able to make it.

-Time: Custom orders take time to manufacture because I can't ask the workshop to drop everything and make just one strap, that would be totally impractical and uneconomic, so I have to tag it on to a batch of straps.
-You might be lucky and place your order just as a batch is about to go through, or you might be unlucky and just miss a batch, in which case your order will have to go in with the next.
-Because of this, and holidays, unforeseen events, etc., I ask that you allow two to three weeks to get custom a strap made, and then the usual postage time after this for delivery.
+Time: I can't ask the workshop to drop everything and make just one strap so I have to tag it on to a batch of straps.
+Because of this, and to allow for holidays, unforeseen events, etc., I ask that you allow up to three weeks to get custom a strap made, and then the usual postage time for delivery.

-Cost: There is usually no extra charge for a custom made item, they are the same price as the nearest similar stock strap.
+Cost: There is usually no extra charge for a custom made strap, they are the same price as the nearest similar stock strap.
 For example, a custom made Type B with a 14mm strap in one of the premium Italian leathers is the same price as a stock Type B with a 12mm strap in the same leather.
-Type A, B and C straps with base metal buckles in standard leathers are £25, or £27 in Italian leather, with sterling silver buckles £50 and £52, and with 9 carat gold buckles £135 and £137, all plus postage and packaging.
+Type A, Type B and Type C design straps with base metal buckles in standard leathers are £25, with sterling silver buckles £55, and with 9 carat gold buckles £170, the premium Italian leathers are £5.00 more, plus postage and packaging.